 Her first assignment as an officer was with the 32nd Medical Logistics Battalion, 44th Medical Brigade, Fort Bragg, NC, where she served as the Detachment Commander for a Forward Logistical Element in Haiti.
 Upon her redeployment from Haiti, she became the Property Book Officer/S4.
 In 1996, she was the Division Medical Logistics Officer, Charlie Company, 782nd MSB, 82nd Airborne Division and later moved to Headquarters, 82nd Airborne Division as the Medical Operations Officer.
 In 1998, she served as the Division Medical Operations Center Logistics Officer in 2nd Infantry Division, Camp Casey, Korea.
-She then became the Chief of Material Branch at Darnall Army Community Hospital, Fort Hood, TX.
-In 1999, she commanded Echo Company, 704th Division Support Battalion, Fort Hood, TX.
+Upon return from Korea, she assumed the role of Chief of Material Branch at Darnall Army Community Hospital, Fort Hood, TX.
+In 2001, she commanded Echo Company, 704th Division Support Battalion, Fort Hood, TX.
 From 2002-2004, she attended and completed the Interservice Physician Assistant Program and was reappointed as an Army Medical Specialist Corps officer.

-Some of her awards and decorations include the Bronze Star (1 OLC) the Meritorious Service Medal (3 OLC), the Joint Service Commendation Medal, the Army Commendation Medal (4 OLC), the Army Achievement Medal (2 OLC), the Navy Achievement Medal, Air Assault Badge, Combat Medical Badge, Expert Field Medical Badge, and Senior Parachutist Badge.
+Some of her awards and decorations include: the Bronze Star (1 Oak Leaf Cluster – OLC), the Defense Meritorious Service Medal, the Meritorious Service Medal (4 OLC), the Joint Service Commendation Medal, the Army Commendation Medal (4 OLC), the Army Achievement Medal (2 OLC), the Navy Achievement Medal, Afghanistan Campaign Ribbon (1 BS), Iraq Campaign Ribbon (1BS), Air Assault Badge, Combat Medical Badge, Expert Field Medical Badge, and Senior Parachutist Badge.
 Her skill identifiers are: 9A professional designation, Defense Strategist, and Lean Six Sigma Black Belt.
 She is a member of the coveted Order of Military Merit and an Iron Majors recipient.